Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/atl/reference/ccomptr-class.md

 ### <a name="return-value"></a>Návratová hodnota

-Vrátí ukazatel na aktualizovaný objekt `CComPtr`.
+Vrátí ukazatel na `CComPtr` aktualizovaný objekt.

 ### <a name="remarks"></a>Poznámky